stevenmirabito/balance-check/README.md

 ### Adding a Provider

 Providers must implement a uniquely-named subclass of `BalanceCheckProvider` in the `balance_check.providers` module.
+You must then add it to the `__all__` list in `balance_check.providers.__init__`.
 If your provider has been successfully registered, it will appear in the usage message as a supported provider.

 Your provider must implement `check_balance(self, **kwargs)` which will accept a keyword argument for each column in the input spreadsheet.
 You may optionally define a [Cerberus schema](http://docs.python-cerberus.org/en/stable/validation-rules.html) on `self.schema` and invoke `self.validate` with any fields you would like to validate.
 This is recommended to ensure your provider will not send requests with bad card data.
 A built-in schema generator for prepaid cards is provided in `balance_check.validators.credit_card` and convenience functions for solving CAPTCHAs are provided on `balance_check.captcha_solver`.